Using ‘Paramedico: Around the World by Ambulance’ in your training

 "Paramedico" the book and movie offer insight into how EMS operates in other countries — it’s worth taking notes

-“Paramedico: Around the World by Ambulance” was one of the top 2013 additions to the genre of EMS literature and film.
+“Paramedico: Around the World by Ambulance” is one of the top additions to the genre of EMS literature and film.
 I highly recommend it to EMS professionals and educators to incorporate into paramedic training.

 The book Paramedico is divided into chapters for each location Australian paramedic Benjamin Gilmour visits around the world over a 15-year period.
 Each chapter is rich with detail about the country, patients, and EMS professionals.
 Gilmour’s writing is so vivid that I often felt as if I was standing with him in the patient’s home or looking down at a recently shot murder victim.